let · Step variables

 a: ${a}${b} # "foobar"

-for and let properties (in this order) are exceptions to the general templating order rule, as they are templatized before any other property in the same context.
+for and let properties (in this order) are exceptions to the general templating order rule, as they are templatized before any other property in the same step.

 - log: ${greeting} # "Bonjour, mes amis !"